xinhuang/xinhuang.github.com/_drafts/a-broken-multi-threading-observer-pattern.md

 };
 ```

-## What If Observers Runs Out of Life Span
+## What If An Observer Runs Out of Life Span

-When an observer is running out of life span, it has to remove it from the observers list.
-But sometimes the observers are managed using "reference counting", or explicit removing observer before each destruction is too much work, having an automatic un-registered observer is very convenient.
+When an observer runs out of life span, it has to remove it from the observers list.
+But sometimes observers are managed using "reference counting", or explicit removing observer before each destruction is of too much work and duplication code, having an automatic un-registered observer is very convenient.

 Here comes our new `AbstractObservable`/`AbstractObserver`: